dotnet/docs/docs/core/whats-new/dotnet-9/libraries.md

 - It's a protocol deviation.
 - It's a source of security issues.

 .NET 9 introduces a new `X509CertificateLoader` <!--<xref:System.Security.Cryptography.X509CertificateLoader>--> class, which has a "one method, one purpose" design.
-In its initial version, it only supports two of the five formats that the <xref:System.Security.Cryptography.X509Certificate2> constructor supported.
+In its initial version, it only supports two of the five formats that the <xref:System.Security.Cryptography.X509Certificates.X509Certificate2> constructor supported.
 Those are the two formats that worked on all operation systems.

 ### OpenSSL providers support

-.NET 8 introduced the OpenSSL-specific APIs <xref:System.Security.Cryptography.SafeEvpPKeyHandle.OpenPrivateKeyFromEngine> and <xref:System.Security.Cryptography.SafeEvpPKeyHandle.OpenPublicKeyFromEngine>.
+.NET 8 introduced the OpenSSL-specific APIs <xref:System.Security.Cryptography.SafeEvpPKeyHandle.OpenPrivateKeyFromEngine(System.String,System.String)> and <xref:System.Security.Cryptography.SafeEvpPKeyHandle.OpenPublicKeyFromEngine(System.String,System.String)>.
 They enable interacting with OpenSSL [`ENGINE` components](https://github.com/openssl/openssl/blob/master/README-ENGINES.md) and use hardware security modules (HSM), for example.

 .NET 9 introduces `SafeEvpPKeyHandle.OpenKeyFromProvider`<!--<xref:System.Security.Cryptography.SafeEvpPKeyHandle.OpenKeyFromProvider>-->, which enables using [OpenSSL providers](https://docs.openssl.org/master/man7/provider/) and interacting with providers such as `tpm2` or `pkcs11`.